Frequently Asked Questions

 The Children’s Book Project is a nonprofit organization that helps children who need books learn to read by providing children and their shelters, schools, daycare, and community centers with free books and other resources.
-Since our beginning in January 1992, the Children’s Book Project has given over 2.4 million free books to hundreds of facilities serving thousands of children throughout the San Francisco Bay Area.
+Since our beginning in January 1992, the Children’s Book Project has given over 2.5 million free books to hundreds of facilities serving tens of thousands of children throughout the San Francisco Bay Area and beyond.

 Why donate books?

 Research shows that children who grow up having books read to them have an easier time learning to read than those who don’t have this experience.
 In addition, evidence shows that reading aloud to children actually helps their brain development.
 However, many children in the Bay Area live in homes without books and attend schools and programs where books are in short supply.
 Encouraging reading is not enough when families do not have books.

 We collect new and gently used children’s books for children of all ages, from infants to teens.
 We also collect and distribute other resources that aid literacy, including curriculum materials, magazines, dictionaries, posters, games, CDs and DVDs.

 Where are the books collected?

 Many of the books distributed by the Children’s Book Project have been outgrown and donated at book drives at schools, businesses, and other local institutions.
 Donations are also solicited from retailers, publishers, individuals, and organizations.
 Many local businesses, such as bookstores and coffee shops, help us collect books by keeping one of our blue Book Bags on site.

 After the books are collected and brought to our book site, volunteers and staff sort them according to subject matter and reading level.
 Teachers, caseworkers, and other community service providers come to our book site and select free books for the children and families they serve.
 Some books are given directly to children, many of whom have never owned a book.